Locations:

 Results and Follow-Up

-Specifically, your provider will look at the markers (antigens) on your cells.
-A healthy cell will show a pattern of antigens that match the type and maturity of the cell.
-An abnormal cell will show different patterns that may suggest the presence of leukemia, lymphoma or other diseases.
-Abnormal results are usually found in the presence of:
+The pathologist will look at the markers (antigens) on your cells.
+A healthy cell will have an antigen pattern that matches the type and maturity of the cell.
+An abnormal cell will show different patterns that could point to the presence of leukemia, lymphoma or other diseases.

-Your healthcare provider will discuss your flow cytometry results in detail and talk about possible treatment options.
-A flow cytometry test can tell your medical team how aggressive your condition is, how likely it is that a certain treatment will work and how likely your condition is to relapse after treatment is complete.
-When talking about your potential treatment, all of these factors will be taken into account.
+Your healthcare provider will talk with you about your flow cytometry results and possible treatment options.
+Your test results can tell your provider how aggressive your condition is, whether a certain treatment will work and how likely your condition is to relapse once you complete treatment.
+They’ll consider all these factors when coming up with a potential treatment plan.

 A note from Cleveland Clinic